-A resident company is defined in the CES Act as a company, whether incorporated in Barbados or elsewhere, or a society with restricted liability organized in Barbados, or an association formed in Barbados, other than an association of underwriters, which is managed and controlled in Barbados.
+A resident company is defined in the CES Act as a company, whether incorporated in Barbados or elsewhere, a society with restricted liability organized in Barbados, or an association formed in Barbados, other than an association of underwriters, which is managed and controlled in Barbados.

-It is also defined by a company incorporated outside of Barbados, that is registered in Barbados as an external company that is not considered a tax resident company in the jurisdiction of incorporation; or
+It is also defined as a company incorporated outside of Barbados, that is registered in Barbados as an external company that is not considered a tax resident company in the jurisdiction of incorporation; or

 And it is also defined by a company incorporated in Barbados as an entity, but which is not tax resident in any other jurisdiction.

-Tax resident outside of Barbados
+Tax residents outside of Barbados

-A company incorporated in Barbados is considered a tax resident outside of this jurisdiction if it is subject to income tax from a relevant activity in another jurisdiction that it is not Barbados.
+A company incorporated in Barbados is considered a tax resident outside of this jurisdiction if it is subject to income tax from a relevant activity in another jurisdiction that is not Barbados.

-A company incorporated outside of Barbados and registered in Barbados as an external company, is not considered a resident company if it is tax resident outside of Barbados.
+A company incorporated outside of Barbados and registered in Barbados as an external company, is not considered a resident company if it is a tax resident outside of Barbados.

 Proof of tax residence: a company stating to be tax resident outside of Barbados is required to provide evidence of its tax residency and that has submitted its tax return to the relevant authority in the other jurisdiction.

 Liquidation and cessation of business activity | Barbados economic substance